 DEATH DRIVE is the product of deep collaboration and a shared interest in the baroque extravagance of survival after life-threatening periods.
 This research project – comprising exhibitions, events and a publication – will develop through multiple phases in different countries.
-The core group of artists and organisers – Rebekah Bide, Jennifer Boyd, Mariana Portela Echeverri, and Madeleine Stack – will be joined by new collaborators and contributors for each phase.
+The core group of artists and organisers – Rebekah Bide, Fer Boyd, Mariana Portela Echeverri, and Madeleine Stack – will be joined by new collaborators and contributors for each phase.
 DEATH DRIVE is currently supported by Outer Space, Arts Queensland and the Australia Council for the Arts.

 Outer Space, Brisbane, Australia